Ismailia: History

 Ismailia was founded in 1863, during the construction of the Suez Canal, by Khedive Ismail, after whom the city is named.
 Following the Battle of Kafr-el-Dawwar in 1882 the British established a base there.

 The head office of the Suez Canal Authority is located in Ismailia at the shore of Lake Timsah.
 It has a large number of buildings dating from British and French involvement with the Canal.
 Most of these buildings are currently used by Canal employees and officials.

 During World War I the British had an air base there and the Battle of Romani took place nearby.
 Ismailia War Cemetery was designed in 1919 by Sir Robert Lorimer marking the casualties of the battle.

 In 1973 the Battle of Ismailia took place in the city.

+In October 2023, a massive fire broke out in the security directorate of the city, leaving the building fully burned with 38 injured and 1 dead.

 Government and politics

 The Muslim Brotherhood was founded in Ismailia by Hassan al-Banna in March 1928.
 An underground paramilitary wing was established in the 1940s, primarily to contest the British occupation of Egypt.
 In the early 1950s, Ismailia hosted the British Military HQ and the Civilian Administration Centre of the Canal Zone.
 An attack on an Egyptian government building and army barracks manned by auxiliary policemen by a British Army force on 25 January 1952 was a key event leading to the overthrow of King Farouk I later that year and the Egyptian Revolution that followed.
 British forces pulled out of Ismailia in 1954.